Recoverable Heat for Air Conditioning & Humidity Control

 Desiccant-based dehumidification systems are used extensively for removing moisture from moist air.
 These systems are typically used for climate control applications in commercial buildings or industrial process applications.
 Operation of these systems includes a regeneration step where hot air (or other gases) are used to remove moisture from saturated desiccant media.
 The chart below is a schematic of this type of system:

-Other technologies for hot heat recovery can be found in our Applications Guide.
+Other technologies for hot heat recovery can be found in our CHP Applications Guide.